ftc-30564/FTC-2025-Decode/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/util/command_lib/README.md

 This is just an example with fake commands, but it shows how it is structured and how it makes autonomous easier.

 ## File Structure
-`commands`: consist of the unique robot commands, like `IntakeCommand`, `ShooterCommand`, `TrajectoryCommand`, etc. Feel free to add commands to this bit
+`commands`: consist of the unique robot commands, like `IntakeCommand`, `ShooterCommand`, `TrajectoryCommand`, etc. Feel free to add commands to this bit.

 `library`: all the behind the scenes stuff, like `Command`, `CommandScheduler`, `SequentialCommand`, etc. Don't touch this bit

 ## Use